Charlie Carlson

-Charlie Carl Carlson, Jr. (December 31, 1943 – August 30, 2015), was an American author, novelist, actor, and film producer.
+Charlie Carl Carlson Jr. (December 31, 1943 – August 30, 2015), was an American author, novelist, actor, and film producer.
 Known as "Florida's Man in Black", or "Master of the Weird", Carlson specialized in the paranormal, strange events and places, and many historical books.
 Carlson also produced and acted in radio shows and movie productions related the genre.

 Military service and early career

-Charlie Carlson joined the US Army and spent two tours in Vietnam with the 11th Armored Cavalry Regiment (Blackhorse) and after twenty-five years retired as a Command Sergeant Major.
+Charlie Carlson joined the United States Army and spent two tours in Vietnam with the 11th Armored Cavalry Regiment (Blackhorse) and after twenty-five years retired as a Command Sergeant Major.
 He earned several decorations including the United States Legion of Merit.
 After retirement, Carlson went on to become a showman of outdoor attractions, including owning a circus sideshow.

 Writing and acting

 He began his writing career as author of several Florida history books and the Civil War.
 In 1997, he began writing about Florida folklore and published the successful book, Strange Florida and, in 1999, portrayed Professor Charles Morehouse on the then-named Sci-Fi Channel's Curse of the Blair Witch.
 He has produced and appeared in several television documentaries related to Florida history and unexplained phenomena.
 He was a frequent guest on Florida talk radio and was the author of the 2005 best selling book, Weird Florida and, in 2006, published his first fiction novel, Ashley's Shadow.

 He was a contributing writer to Weird Hauntings and Weird Encounters, both by Sterling Publishing.